Compliance & Regulation for Section 125 Plans

 Why Using a Provider Helps

-While the rules may seem complex, most employers partner with a specialized Section 125 provider who handles 85%+ of the compliance work—including drafting documents, running tests, and managing required filings.
-This allows you to focus on your business while ensuring full compliance.
+While the rules may seem complex, most employers partner with a specialized IRS Section 125 provider who handles 85%+ of the compliance work—including drafting documents, running nondiscrimination tests, and managing required filings.
+This allows you to focus on your business while ensuring full compliance

 Quick Recap for Employees